Solving Imperfect Information Games Using Decomposition: Generating a Trunk Strategy using CFR-D

 \section{Generating a Trunk Strategy using CFR-D}

 CFR-D is part of the family of counterfactual regret minimisation (CFR) algorithms, which are all efficient methods for finding an approximation of a Nash equilibrium in very large games.
 CFR is an iterated self play algorithm, where the average policy across all iterations approaches a Nash equilibrium~\cite{07nips-cfr}.
 It has independent regret minimisation problems being simultaneously updated at every information set, at each iteration.
-Each minimisation problem at an information set $I \in \mathcal{I}_p$ uses immediate counterfactual regret, which is just external regret over counterfactual values: $\displaystyle \max_{a \in A(I)} \sum_t v^{\sigma^t}_{P(I)}(I,a) - \sum_{a'} \sigma(I,a')v^{\sigma^t}_{P(I)}(I,a')$.
-For more details, see the original CFR paper.

-The desired end result, minimising regret across the space of entire strategies, is an emergent property of the CFR algorithm.
-Zinkevich \etal~show that the immediate counterfactual regrets place an upper bound on the regret across all strategies, and another short argument shows that an $\epsilon$-regret strategy profile is a $2\epsilon$-Nash equilibrium.
-These proofs of convergence to a Nash equilibrium are given in the original CFR paper~\cite{07nips-cfr}.
+Each minimisation problem at an information set $I \in \mathcal{I}_p$ uses immediate counterfactual regret, which is just external regret over counterfactual values: $R^T(I)=\displaystyle \max_{a \in A(I)} \sum_t v^{\sigma^t}_{P(I)}(I,a) - \sum_{a'} \sigma^t(I,a')v^{\sigma^t}_{P(I)}(I,a')$.
+The immediate counterfactual regrets place an upper bound on the regret across all strategies, and an $\epsilon$-regret strategy profile is a $2\epsilon$-Nash equilibrium~\cite{07nips-cfr}.

 Using separate regret minimisation problems at each information set makes CFR a very flexible framework.
 First, any single regret minimisation problem at an information set $I$ only uses the counterfactual values of the actions.
 The action probabilities of the strategy profile outside $I$ are otherwise irrelevant.
 Second, while the strategy profile outside $I$ is generated by the other minimisation problems in CFR, the source does not matter.
 Any sequence of strategy profiles will do, as long as they have low regret.